|

 A Guide to Backpacking in Almaty, Kazakhstan

-If you’re a backpacker on a budget looking for natural beauty in Kazakhstan, then Almaty is a must-visit destination.
+If you’re a backpacker on a budget looking for natural beauty in Kazakhstan, then it’s Almaty that you need to visit.

 Central State Museum of Kazakhstan